genesistoxical/pruebas/README.md

 * You cannot customize special folders that already have a system icon, such as _Documents_ or _Pictures_, only directories within it.
 * There are folders whose icon cannot be changed due to their protection level or privileges, so a notification will be displayed on the desktop warning about how many have been skipped.
 * It directly modifies the Desktop.ini file, thus avoiding deleting it and creating a new one, without losing its information.
-* Message folder limit, once the amount of 600 has been exceeded; to disable this message, open the `Config.ini` file and change: `Message = true` to `Message = false`.
+* Message folder limit, once the amount of 600 has been exceeded; to disable this message, open the `Config.ini` file and change `Message = true` to `Message = false`.

 <br/>